Mushymato/TrinketTinker/guide/5-Extras.md

 Consumes 3 [Star Shards](https://stardewvalleywiki.com/Star_Shards) to reroll the variant on a TrinketTinker trinket, no effect on vanilla trinkets.

 The Trinket Colorizer is just a normal machine with qualified id `(BC)mushymato.TrinketTinker_TrinketColorizer`, mods are free to add their own machine rules.

+By default, the colorizer will never roll the same variant twice in a row.
+Anvils have similar rule applied to them, for TrinketTinker trinkets only.